AlexisNo/docker-aws-api-import/README.md

       -v `pwd`/path/to/swagger.json:/swagger.json
       alexisno/aws-api-import <ARGS>

 Use the arguments you would normally use with [`aws-api-import`](https://github.com/awslabs/aws-apigateway-importer).
-Don't forget to use the volume cited above to specify the path to the definition file.
+Don't forget to use the volume cited above to specify the path to the API representation file.

 `<ARGS>` examples: